nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

 The ``game_board_cell_handler`` is attached to each cell in the Tic-Tac-Toe board and detects the player clicking on it.
-When it fired it will attempt to place a marker on that spot.
-If we won we will get a message back containing the field ``winner`` that will contain the session id of the winning player.
-If that session is matches the calling player he won and we show the winner dialog or if it does not match we show the loser dialog.
+When its fired, it will attempt to place a marker in that cell calling the ``api.place_marker`` method.

+If the placement of the marker leads to victory the player will receive a message back with the field ``winner`` set to the session id of the winning player.
+If that session id matches the calling player he won and we show the winning dialog.
+If it does not match we show the loser dialog.
 If we don't have a winner or loser we set the cell with the marker to show the move.

 The general_box_show Function
 -----------------------------